annecss/2022WeavingCompositionThesis/Thesis Prospectus.md

 Chapter 7: Results and further directions for prroject
 ## VI.Timeline
 -
 My first task as a researcher will be to read closely the sections of the Iliad dealing with weaving, and accumulate a working list of weaving and poetic vocabulary.
+I will then read the scholia of those sections in the Homeric manuscripts.
 Next, I will edit those sections and their accompanying scholia into digital editions of the 10th and 11th century manuscripts.
 From there, I will then build different textual models with topic modelling and word vectors.
 I will look primarily for two clusters of words, those dealing with weaving, and those dealing with epic composition.
 If I have time, I will publish a translation of these scholia.